Direct Access Diversify by Delivering PPE

 Improving Disabled Access

-Established in Cheshire in 2004, Direct Access quickly grew into a leading accessibility consultancy advising organisations on improving access for disabled people.
-Faced with suspension from work as the lockdown bit and being approached by organisations for help, they used their connections to source and obtain gloves, masks and aprons for struggling local authorities and care homes in North Wales and further afield.
+Established in Cheshire in 2004, Direct Access quickly grew into a leading consultancy advising organisations on improving access for disabled people.
+However, they were facing suspension from work as the lockdown bit and with organisations approaching them for help.
+Consequently, they used their connections to source and obtain gloves, masks and aprons for struggling local authorities and care homes in North Wales and further afield.
 During the first weeks of the pandemic, Direct Access delivered over one million items.

-What makes Direct Access different is that each member of the team has a disability and buyers welcomed the social value in creating employment opportunities for disabled people.
+What makes Direct Access different is that each member of the team has a disability.
+This factor meant that buyers welcomed the social value in creating employment opportunities for disabled people.
 Each member had been out of work for at least two years before joining Direct Access.

-The team have also created the Deaf Direct Mask, an innovative face covering that enables deaf and hard-of-hearing people to be able to lip-read the wearer.
+The team have also created the Deaf Direct Mask.
+This mask is an innovative face covering that enables deaf and hard-of-hearing people to be able to lip-read the wearer.

 Easy Access for Wrexham